cran/GSODR/README.md

-saved as a Comma Separated Value (CSV) file or in a spatial GeoPackage (GPKG) file, implemented by most major GIS software, summarising each year by station, which also includes vapour pressure and relative humidity variables calculated from existing data in GSOD.
+saved as a Comma Separated Value (CSV) file or in a spatial GeoPackage (GPKG) file, implemented by most major GIS software, summarising each year by station, which also includes vapour pressure and relative humidity elements calculated from existing data in GSOD.

 Additional data are calculated by this R package using the original data and included in the final data.
 These include vapour pressure (ea and